-Secondly, the PCP-R amends the PCP with revised outcomes, interventions/ supports and transition criteria as necessary to meet the consumer's assessed service need.
-If there was no progress toward treatment, the PCP-R indicates why and the Treatment Plan (Person Centered Plan) is amended to assist the consumer in making progress toward recovery/care.
-The PCP-R assures that the services that were provided in the review period were medically necessary and therapeutically appropriate and the services for the next period are medically necessary tied to the consumers assessed need and are medically necessary/ therapeutically appropriate.
+Secondly, the review amends the PCP with revised outcomes, interventions/ supports and transition criteria as necessary to meet the consumer's assessed service need.
+If there was no progress toward treatment, the review indicates why and the individual plan of service is amended to assist the consumer in making progress toward recovery/care.
+The review assures that the services that were provided in the review period were medically necessary and therapeutically appropriate and the services for the next period are medically necessary/ therapeutically appropriate.